RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-minimal-data-entry-app.md

 parent: How to guides
 ---

-# Minimal Data Entry App
+# How to use the Minimal Data Entry App

 {: .no_toc }